Bryce-Davidson/sample-note/README.md

 ## HideOne/Hide All

-With one or multiple occlusions occlusions selected, click on either "HideAll" or "HideOne" to create a flashcard which just contains the image and the selected occlusions.
+With one or multiple occlusions selected, click on either "HideAll" or "HideOne" to create a flashcard which just contains the image and the selected occlusions.

 -   HideAll
     -   Selected Occlusions will be able to be toggled, while all other occlusions will be permanant.